Professor Emeritus of Music Theory

-Richard Bass is professor of music theory in the Department of Music.
-He holds degrees in piano performance from Georgia State University and Northern Illinois University, and a doctor of philosophy degree in music theory from the University of Texas at Austin.
-He has also studied at the Aspen Music School and Indiana University and attended Yale University as a visiting Faculty Fellow.
-Before joining the faculty at the University of Connecticut in 1987, he held teaching appointments at institutions in Illinois, Texas and Michigan.
+Richard Bass holds degrees in piano performance from Georgia State University and Northern Illinois University, and a doctor of philosophy degree in music theory from the University of Texas at Austin.
+He also studied at the Aspen Music School and Indiana University, and he attended Yale University as a visiting Faculty Fellow.
+Before joining the faculty at the University of Connecticut in 1987, he held teaching appointments at institutions in Illinois, Texas, and Michigan.

-Bass has performed extensively as a recitalist and in chamber ensembles and has appeared as soloist with a number of orchestras, including the Atlanta Symphony.
-His published articles have appeared in Music Analysis, Music Theory Spectrum, Journal of Music Theory, 19th Century Music, and numerous other journals, covering topics ranging from eighteenth-century to twentieth-century music.
-He has presented scholarly papers and lecture-recitals throughout the United States and in Europe and has written extensively on the music of American composer George Crumb.
+As a pianist, Bass has performed extensively as a recitalist and in chamber ensembles and has appeared as soloist with a number of orchestras, including the Atlanta Symphony.
+His scholarly articles have been published in Music Analysis, Music Theory Spectrum, Journal of Music Theory, 19th Century Music, and numerous other journals, covering topics ranging from eighteenth-century to twentieth-century music.
+He has presented papers and lecture-recitals throughout the United States and in Europe and has written extensively on the music of American composer George Crumb.
 Bass is a former president of the New England Conference of Music Theorists, and has served as a member of the Publications Committee of the Society for Music Theory and on the editorial board for the journal Music Theory Spectrum.
-His current research focuses on aspects of harmonic practice in chromatic music of the late-nineteenth century.
+He was a founding core member of the UConn Digital Musicology Group (2013-16), using micro-computed tomography and 3-D printing to study, replicate, and restore antique wind instrument parts (see a video at s.uconn.edu/instruments).
+His most recent research focuses on aspects of harmonic practice in music of the late-nineteenth century.